 Note that they have launched a new 2019 version of this pack, the summary of changes is given here.

 This pack comes in three different sizes, S (63 l), M (65 l), and L (67 l), and in two different colors.
-High quality, abrasion resistant, and durable materials are used in its construction, both in the upper body and on the bottom.
+High quality, abrasion-resistant, and durable materials are used in its construction, both in the upper body and on the bottom.

 The pack has dual access to the main compartment, under the top lid and through the zippered U-shaped entrance on the front.
 The top entrance is through a spindrift collar equipped with a compression strap.
 The lid is floating-type and removable.

-To get to the pack through the front entrance, you have to undo the two buckles that are on the straps, plus to undo a buckle which secures the large pocket on the front.
+To get to the pack through the front entrance, you have to undo the two buckles that are on the straps, plus to undo a buckle that secures the large pocket on the front.
 You can see them in the picture.
 So this is a bit annoying in my view, although having such an entrance can be convenient.

 You also have a bottom compartment with the usual zippered entrance.
 Dual removable compression straps are there as well for attaching a sleeping pad, see the picture above.
 There is a divider between the bottom and main compartments, and you can open it to have one large compartment when you need it.